How to Say To Provide in Spanish | MostUsedWords.com

 What is "To Provide" in Spanish?

 "To provide" in Spanish can be translated as proveer (IPA: /pɾo.ˈβe̞ɾ/), a versatile verb used in various contexts to express the act of supplying, furnishing, or giving.
-In addition to "proveer," there are synonyms for this term, such as proporcionar and suministrar, which are commonly used across different Spanish-speaking countries.
+In addition to "proveer," there are synonyms for this term such as proporcionar and suministrar, which are commonly used across different Spanish-speaking countries.

 Meaning of "To Provide" in Spanish

-"Proveer" is the standard Spanish term for "to provide," commonly used in formal and informal settings across many Spanish-speaking regions.
+Browse the full series →"Proveer" is the standard Spanish term for "to provide," commonly used in formal and informal settings across many Spanish-speaking regions.
 These are the main meanings of "proveer" in Spanish:

 - To prepare, to gather what is necessary for an end.